AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 ![](assets/generate-report-request.png)

-If you close the browser window, the download starts the next time you visit Prime.
+If you close the browser window, the download starts the next time you visit Learning Manager.

 The reports are saved in the Downloads folder of your browser.